arshsisodiya/arshsisodiya.github.io/content/featured/Mini Portfolio/index.md

   - Github Pages
 ---

-A personal mini website created using Anime.js, showcasing all details with dynamic typing animations and interactive message-sending effects.
+A personal mini website crafted with Anime.js, featuring dynamic typing animations and interactive message-sending effects.
+The site also greets visitors with time-appropriate messages, creating a personalized and engaging user experience.